 How To Be A Positive Parent

-I doubt that it would even be debated by my family if I said that we weren’t raised by positive parents.
-So that raises the question as we whether we can be a positive parent if we wern’t raised by positive parenting.
-I say a positive YES!
-You can absolutely be a positive parent, so let’s look at a few ways to help you on your way.
+I doubt that my family would even debate it if I said that positive parents didn’t raise us.
+Can we be positive parents with our kids, even if raised differently?
+I say a positive Yes!
+You can be a positive parent, so let’s look at a few ways to help you on your way.

 Take a moment and list the various topics and situations that caused the problems in your home when you were growing up.
-You might have things like a lack of agreement on discipline between you parents, how to get kids to be accountable in school, dating rules or use of the family car.
+You might have things like a lack of agreement on discipline between your parents, getting kids to be accountable in school, dating rules, or using the family car.
 Once you have your list, think about the age grouping for your child: Prenatal, Baby: 0-12 months, Toddler: 1-3 years, Preschool: 3-5 years, Grade school: 5-12 years, Teen: 12-18, Young Adult: 18-21.
-Next take a moment to reflect on some of the challenges that came up during some of these years.
-You may not be able to think of them all, but in general what were the issues?

-Anticipation makes parenting more fun and enjoyable because when an issue comes up, in many cases, you have already worked out the details in advance and everyone knows the expectations and processes that will be followed.
+Anticipating issues makes parenting more fun and enjoyable.
+When something comes up, in many cases, you have already worked out the details in advance, and everyone knows the expectations and processes expected.

 Yours for Better Parenting,